rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

 Some parameter groups allow you to define **default values**, indicated by `default` in place of a Heat level or vehicle.
-These default values then apply to all Heat levels or vehicles for which you don't provide explicit values.
+These default values then apply to all Heat levels or vehicles for which you don't define explicit values.
 Bartender parses such parameter groups in three steps:
 1. If you omit it, the `default` value is set to the game's vanilla (i.e. unmodded) value.
 2. All free-roam Heat levels (format: `heatXY`) you omit are set to the `default` value.
 3. All race Heat levels (format: `raceXY`) you omit are set to their free-roam values.

 &nbsp;

-Bartender can handle any **invalid vehicles** you might provide in its configuration files, both as values themselves and as something for which you define other values.
+Bartender can handle any **invalid vehicles** you might define in its configuration files, both as values themselves and as something for which you define other values.
 The sections below mention how Bartender does this on a case-by-case basis, but a vehicle is invalid if
 * it doesn't exist in the game's database (i.e. lacks a VltEd node under `pvehicle`), or
 * it's of the wrong class (e.g. is a helicopter when Bartender expects a regular car).